-After legal challenges, they found support
+After legal and financial challenges, they found support

 What should I know about financial or legal issues?